This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Leaf Scoops

-I use scoops that fit on my hands, basically converting them into big plastic shovels.
+I use scoops that fit on my hands, converting them into big plastic shovels.
 Once you’ve raked your leaves into piles, use these to scoop the leaves into one of your 1-ton bags – ready for shredding.

 Rake